SumitDey2021/azure-quickstart-templates/sap-ilm-store/README.md

 Click the "Deploy to Azure" button at the beginning of this document.

 For the parameter **"Principal ID of the Azure Active Directory Application"**, run the following command to get the Principal ID.
-Replace *"name-of-service-principal"* with the name of the Azure Active Directory Application.
+Replace `name-of-service-principal` with the name of the Azure Active Directory Application.

 **PowerShell:** `(Get-AzADServicePrincipal -DisplayName “name-of-service-principal”).Id`